-Names of the selected reviewers will be announced prior to the final in-person event.
-Reviewers for midyear submissions may be different than those providing reviews at the final event.
+Names of the selected Contest Reviewers will be announced prior to the final in-person event.
+Contest Reviewers for midyear submissions may be different than those providing reviews at the final event.
 The director of WETO is the Judge of the competition and will make the final determination.